spectroscopy vs spectrometry

 Spectroscopy refers to the study of how radiated energy and matter interact.
 The energy is absorbed by the matter, creating an excited state.
 When the matter is a metal, it is easy to see the interaction of energy and matter because the metal will produce visible evidence, usually as sparks.
 The interaction creates some form of electromagnetic waves (EM), often in the form of visible light, such as sparks.

 Spectrometry deals with the measurement of a specific spectrum.
-There are four primary types of spectrometers:
+There are four primary types of spectrometry:

 Mass spectrometry